elisardofelix/MyJSPolyfills/README.md

 ## Contribute

-Let me know if you have any sugestion about what to impruve and feel free to send me any pull request with some new feature or fix I checked and let you know once I reviewed.
+Let me know if you have any suggestion about what to improve and feel free to send me any pull request with some new feature or fix I checked and let you know once I reviewed.

 ## License